aquelemiguel/vimms-cheevos/README.md

 ## Contributing

 Issues and pull requests are welcome.
-If you run into a game that reports incorrectly, please open an issue with the game page URL and platform.
-There are some known issues with specific platforms/titles and after testing I'll write up a new section.
+If you run into a game that reports incorrectly or a system that isn't working as expected, please open an issue with the game page URL and platform.

 ## Disclaimer